What is a newswire and how does it work?

 Essentially, owned media is content (like a press release) that you specifically control on your own website, domain, etc. It's not social media, which is housed (and effectively controlled) by another company, like Twitter, Facebook, or, yes, even newswires.
 That's not to say a good social media presence can't bolster and support owned media.
 But should you post your PR directly into Tiktok and nowhere else?
 Maybe not.

 When you house your own media, say on a press room or website, you have the freedom and flexibility to share the news the way you want to.
-This means you can design it how you like and add plenty of stunning images and multimedia, safe in the knowledge that it isn't going to be buried by algorithms eager to make Elon a cool billion.
+This means you can design it how you like and add plenty of stunning images and embed multimedia, safe in the knowledge that it isn't going to be buried by algorithms eager to make Elon a cool billion.
 Owned media also has the added benefit of boosting your brand's visibility on major search engines (like Yahoo and Bing).

 Curated campaigns are emails that you send to a carefully selected group of journalists with whom you've (ideally) developed a great working relationship.
 This email will often include a link to the press release where journalists can review your PR and assets, as well as download image files and other important info for their news story.